Toyota Tacoma: TRD packages

-The Tacoma is offered in two TRD packages: Sport and Off-Road.
-The Sport is targeted more towards improved on-road performance, while the Off-Road is more geared towards the off-road enthusiast.
-Both are available in 2WD or 4WD, with rear electronic locking differential available only in the Off-Road model.
-Both variants come with TRD-specific seats, and 400-w AC power inverters mounted in the bed.
+The second generation Tacoma was offered in two TRD packages: Sport and Off-Road.
+The Sport was targeted more towards improved on-road performance, while the Off-Road was more geared towards the off-road enthusiast.
+Both were available in 2WD or 4WD, with rear electronic locking differential available only in the Off-Road model.
+Both variants came with TRD-specific seats, and 400-w AC power inverters mounted in the bed.
 A TRD supercharger for the 1GR-FE was a dealer-installed option.
 TRD offered a cold-air intake and cat-back exhaust system through Toyota dealerships.
-Also available are TRD cosmetic accessories such as aluminum front skid plate, along with shift knobs (A/T and M/T), radiator cap, oil filler cap, and exhaust tip.
-TRD also sold seat covers for these Tacomas, but only fit the 2005–08 models (09-15 have airbags in the seats, 2005–08 do not).
+Also available were TRD cosmetic accessories such as aluminum front skid plate, along with shift knobs (A/T and M/T), radiator cap, oil filler cap, and exhaust tip.
+TRD also sold seat covers for these Tacomas, but these only fit the 2005–08 models (09-15 have airbags in the seats, 2005–08 do not).

-The TRD Sport package sells in two levels.
-The first level has a color-matched grille, color-matched front/rear bumpers/door handles/mirrors, and hood with nonfunctional scoop, Bilstein shocks/struts, stainless steel exhaust tip, and aluminum 17-in wheels with 265/65R17 tires.
-The second level includes the above and adds a towing package (oil and transmission coolers, fan clutch) and heavy-duty high output alternator and battery.
+The TRD Sport package sold in two levels.
+The first had a color-matched grille, color-matched front/rear bumpers/door handles/mirrors, and hood with nonfunctional scoop, Bilstein shocks/struts, stainless steel exhaust tip, and aluminum 17-in wheels with 265/65R17 tires.
+The second level also added a towing package (oil and transmission coolers, fan clutch) and heavy-duty high output alternator and battery.
 The 2005–08 model years came with a mechanical limited-slip differential.
 The 2009–15 model years have an open differential with a brake-assisted "automatic limited slip" rear differential, similar to a VSC system.

 The basic TRD Off-Road package includes none of the color-matched body parts (black door handles/mirrors, chrome bumper/grille).
 Different from the off-road package, the Technology Package has color-matched body parts, aluminum 16-in wheels, Bilstein shocks, skid plates, and electronic locking rear differential but does not include the hood scoop from the Sport models.
-The off-road package included certain features that are useful for off-roading, such as those mentioned earlier, while the Technology Package features include A-TRAC (2009–15), Hill Descent assist (automatic transmission only) and Hill Start assist (manual transmission only).
-Progressive-rate springs are included, and smaller-diameter sway bars compared to the Sport package, which gives the Off-Road more wheel articulation and a smoother ride, but allows for more body roll.
-The towing package upgrades the battery, alternator, and fan clutch, and includes oil/transmission coolers (same as the Sport).
+The off-road package included certain features that are useful for off-roading, while the Technology Package features include A-TRAC (2009–15), Hill Descent assist (automatic transmission only) and Hill Start assist (manual transmission only).
+Progressive-rate springs and smaller-diameter sway bars compared to the Sport package were included, giving the Off-Road more wheel articulation and a smoother ride, but allowing for more body roll.
+The towing package upgrades the battery, alternator, and fan clutch, and includes oil & transmission coolers (same as the Sport).
 All-terrain tires (265/70R16) and a heavy duty front tow hook complete the package.